nemtrif/utfcpp/README.md

 This function is typically used to iterate through a UTF-8 encoded string.

-In case of an invalid UTF-8 seqence, a `utf8::invalid_utf8` exception is thrown.
+In case of an invalid UTF-8 sequence, a `utf8::invalid_utf8` exception is thrown.

 #### utf8::peek_next